 Let`s demystify letters in the name, FDR-X1000V and FDR-X1000 are the same device, but “V” version is with Live View Remote Bundle.

 This remote is quite useful as a training tool since you have a live view option and with using it you get some perspective what is your camera actually recording.
 If you used some regular cameras especially with high zooming capabilities, you will need some time to get used to this small camera viewing angle.
-Best way to do it is a live view, and it is the definitely better option than record video as it is and than later figure out that you missed vital pieces of your recording scene.
+The best way to do it is a live view, and it is definitely a better option than record video as it is and than later figure out that you missed vital pieces of your recording scene.
 Another great feature of this bracelet is that you can easily adjust some basic camera settings, like the switch from video rec to picture shooting mode, and most important, start or stop shooting.
 Its connection with the camera is 2.4 GHz Wi-Fi, and at the open live view works like a charm in distances up to 20 meters.
 Indoors is a little different situation, at best it will give you usable streaming next room only.
 Any bigger distance, or two wall separation, creates connection problems.
-Same room situation works perfectly, and since this remote is designed as a bracelet, by default you should be always quite close to the camera.
-The remote bracelet is waterproof the to a depth of the water of 3 m (10 feet), for 30 minutes continuously so don`t take it for a scuba diving, since it will be destroyed.
+The same room situation works perfectly, and since this remote is designed as a bracelet, by default you should be always quite close to the camera.
+The remote bracelet is waterproof to a depth of the water of 3 m (10 feet), for 30 minutes continuously so don`t take it for a scuba diving, since it will be destroyed.
 Swimming and snorkeling around the surface are ok, but then again underwater it is quite useless since it loses connection with 50 cm distance from the camera.
 A most vivid example is front crawl swimming with the camera attached to your head, and remote on your arm.
 In most cases when your arm goes underwater, remote will lose connection.
-This is not making you any problems regarding recording, but it is a bit annoying to look at the remote display and see the message that the connection is lost, especially if you intended to start or stop recording via remote in that very moment.
+This is not making you any problems regarding recording, but it is a bit annoying to look at the remote display and see the message that the connection is lost, especially if you intended to start or stop recording via remote at that very moment.
 Here is a Sony statement regarding the subject: “Although the remote control is designed to be waterproof, the Wi-Fi® signals cannot travel underwater.
 Therefore, it cannot be used underwater to control a camera.”
 So do not complain that it is not working underwater since it is not intended for underwater use.
 Sony made remote control unit waterproof so you do not need to worry about jumping in the water while wearing it.

-So conclusion about this remote is that it is a great accessory in every case except water and underwater environment.
+So the conclusion about this remote is that it is a great accessory in every case except water and underwater environment.
 If you are gonna go swimming remove it from your arm, and turn it off.

 Now, back to camera, here are some main specifications: